The Pirate Signal

 The Pirate Signal is a four-piece hip hop band from Denver, Colorado.
-The band is composed of MC/Producer Yonnas Abraham, Chez Strong on keyboards and guitar, Sam "Dj 5am" Trumper, and Hogans Daniel on drums.
+The band is composed of MC/Producer Yonnas Abraham, Chez Strong on keyboards and guitar, Sam "Dj 5am" Trumper, and Hogan Daniel on drums.

 The Pirate Signal sound has been characterized as a mixture of rap, hip hop and alternative rock.
 The band was voted Westword Magazine's Best Hip Hop Group in their 2007, 2008, 2009, 2010, and 2011 award showcases.

 History

 In 2000, Pirate Signal started as an underground mix tape exchange by Ben Serruto.
 It became a band when Abraham entered the group.
 Their first album was Norma(l) Hugh Manchild's American Revolution(s) (2004).
 "What we learned from that album is what not to do."